shiftymitch/node/9/README.md

 ## Installation
-Basic installation instructions go here.
+Installing is easy, just do this...

 ## Usage
-Here's how you use this application.
+Here's how you do the cool thing with the cool new tool.

 ## Credits